CBEST Test Breakdown

 Scoring for the Reading and Mathematics Test Sections

-You will be able to view the unofficial test scores for the Reading and Mathematics test sections after taking the CBEST at the test center itself.
+You will be able to view the unofficial test scores for the Reading and Mathematics test sections after completion at the test center itself.
 These scores are based on the number of questions that you have answered correctly.
 The scores for both these test sections are reported on a scale from 20 to 80.
 The official score reports will reach you after about 10 days from the test date.

 Scoring for the Writing Test Section